C171017/Social-Network-Columbia-Barnard/README.md

 [Click here to see the Visualization](https://c171017.github.io/Social-Network-Columbia-Barnard/)

+How the current CSV → network-JSON script works

+This is a plain-English walkthrough of the algorithm we have right now (before the 9-digit-ID upgrade).
+You can drop it straight into README.md.

+⸻

+1. Pre-processing
+	1. Read the CSV (out.csv) into memory.
+	2. Sort rows
+	•	first by Group (ascending 1 → 2 → 3 …),
+	•	then within each group by timestamp, newest first (so the most recent activity is processed first).

+⸻

+2. Per-row handling (inside each group)

+For every unprocessed row we do:

+Step	Action
+a.
+Start / reset a chain pointer	We store the row’s UNI (the sender) in a single “container” variable.
+This variable always points to the node we’re currently following backward through the chain.
+b.
+Create a link	A JSON link object is written:
+{ "source": current UNI, "target": Next UNI, "type": "first" }
+c.
+Bump the previous link in this chain	If we already created a link in this chain during the previous iteration, we upgrade its "type" one level (first → second → third → …).
+d.
+Mark the row processed	So we won’t touch it again.
+e.
+Advance the pointer	The container now holds this row’s UNI (the sender).
+f.
+Look-back search	We scan earlier rows (still within the same group, older timestamps) until we find the next row whose Next UNI equals the container.
+If we find one, we go back to b with that matching row.
+If none is found, we treat the next “newest unprocessed row” as the start of a new chain.

+3. Moving on

+When every row in the current group is flagged “processed,” we jump to the next group and repeat the whole routine.

+⸻

+What the mechanism gets right
+	•	Simple chains (A → B → C → D) are labelled neatly:
+	•	A→B = first, B→C = second, C→D = third…
+	•	Processing newest-first means we never miss the latest forwarding events.
+	•	The code path is O(n²) in the worst case but works fine on classroom-sized CSVs.

+⸻

+Known flaws & edge-case trouble

+Category	What can go wrong	Result
+Branching (fan-out / fan-in)	The same sender forwards to two different receivers in separate rows or two different senders forward to the same receiver.
+Duplicate “first” links on parallel branches; depth counts (first/second/ …) no longer reflect real hop distance.
+Loops / cycles	Rows create a loop like A→B, B→A, or longer cycles.
+Link types get assigned in reverse order (newer link becomes second, older stays first).
+A longer loop can cause excessive bumping or even an endless look-back without a “visited” guard.
+Single global pointer	Only one “container” variable tracks the last link.
+When two chains merge, the algorithm can’t tell which previous link belongs to which chain.
+Depth bumps the wrong edge, giving mixed-up first/second/third labels.
+No cap for >10 hops	We only have typeNames = ["first", …, "tenth"].
+An 11-step chain silently stops bumping at “tenth”.
+Performance on large files	Each look-back is a linear scan.
+O(n²) runtime could bite if the CSV grows to tens of thousands of rows.
+Upcoming 9-digit IDs	Code still assumes 4-digit strings in a few helper functions.
+Will break merges and node look-ups until updated.

+⸻

+Summary

+The current script is fine for straight, non-branching forwarding chains and modest datasets.
+To handle real-world data—with possible branches, merges, and loops—we’ll need to:
+	1. Track multiple active chains at once (e.g., a map from current node → last link).
+	2. Keep a visited-node set per chain to stop infinite cycles.
+	3. Treat 9-digit IDs everywhere (string keys, no length assumption).
+	4. Consider a true graph traversal (BFS/DFS) if we ever want iron-clad depth labels.

 Things need to be fixed

 Encontering people with the same 4 digits identifers. need to update processData.js